-So ladies and gentlemen, meet badimjan sirdaghi.
+So ladies and gentlemen, meet badimjan sirdagh, garlicky eggplant with tomatoes.
 It comes from the southwest of Azerbaijan, and is especially popular in the region of Lenkeran, where in fact, it is believed to have originated.
-You only need 3 ingredients to make the dish – eggplant, tomatoes and garlic.
-A tad bit o water to help seal the flavors together in one pot and voila!.
+You only need 3 ingredients to make the dish—eggplant, tomatoes, and garlic.
+A tad bit o water to help seal the flavors together in one pot and voila!
 It is good beyond words.
-Eggplant lovers will rejoice while eggplant haters will rejoice too.
+Eggplant lovers will rejoice while eggplant haters will rejoice, too.
 I received this recipe from my lovely friend, a generous soul, Sevda Ismail.

 Note that there is also a sirdagh dish made with fish but it is a different story fit for a separate post.

 Garlicky Eggplant with Tomatoes (Badimjan Sirdaghi)

 8-9 medium dark-skinned eggplants, such as Japanese (about 2 ½ pounds / 1 kg 200 g)

 ½ cup olive oil or more as needed, for frying